atharvaarankalle/discovery/README.md

 __________________________________________________________________

-_We hope to unite music enthusiasts and allow users to broaden their listening-music horizons!_
+_United by our love for music, we want to bring fellow music lovers a web app to share their favourite tunes! ♫_

 _- From Team Amber Antelopes ♫✧♪_